dscolby/CausalELM.jl/docs/src/index.md

 counterfactual must be predicted and compared to the observed outcomes.
-More specifically, CausalELM provides a simple API to execute interupted time series analysis, G-Computation, and double machine learning as well as estimation of the CATE via S-Learning, T-Learning, X-Learning, and R-learning.
+More specifically, CausalELM provides a simple API to execute interupted time series analysis, G-Computation, and double machine learning as well as estimation of the CATE via S-Learning, T-Learning, X-Learning, R-learning, and doubly robust estimation.
 Once a causal model has beeen estimated, CausalELM's summarize method provides basic information about the model as well as a p-value and standard error estimated with approximate randomization inference.
 One can then validate causal modeling assumptions for any model with a single call to the validate method.
 In all of these implementations, CausalELM predicts the counterfactuals using an Extreme Learning Machine that includes an L2 penalty by default.
 In this context, ELMs strike a good balance between prediction accuracy, generalization, ease of implementation, speed, and interpretability.

 ### Features
 *   Simple interface enables estimating causal effects in only a few lines of code